vbmobile/mobile-id-documentation/docs/index.md

     )
     ```

-    Place the Database, Regula License and master list files in your project's root folder.
+    Place the Database, Regula License and master list files in your project's folder.
     The names of the files must be the following:

     - Database   -> "db.dat"